WillCao68/twist-api/source/includes/v2/_integration_types.md

 # Integrations

-Twits has some types of integrations and you have to carefully pick your type based on how your integration will be used.
-Here is a link for the full explanation of each one with a small summary of what they can do:
+Twist has multiple types of integrations and you have to carefully pick your type based on how your integration will be used.
+Here are links with the full explanation of each one with a small summary of what they can do:

-* [oAuth 2 applications](#oauth) - Requires more setup but is more powerful
+* [oAuth 2 applications](#oauth) - Requires more setup but is more powerful.
-* [Channel integration](#channel) - Has access to one channel only, has schedule powers
+* [Channel integration](#channel) - Has access to one channel only, has schedule powers.
-* [Thread integration](#thread) - Has access to one thread or create new threads
+* [Thread integration](#thread) - Has access to one thread or create new threads.
-* [Slash command integration](#slash-command) - Receives a request when called via slash command
+* [Slash command integration](#slash-command) - Receives a request when called via slash command.

 And below we have some information shared among all types.